Join the Newsletter to Keep Reading

-For the preparation of consolidated financial statements, the following requirements must be taken care or adhered to:
+For the preparation of consolidated financial statements, entities must observe the following requirements:

-- Accounting policies – Uniform accounting policies must be applied by a member of the group for similar transactions and other events in similar circumstances.
-If any of the member uses different accounting policies, appropriate adjustments must be made to the member’s financial statements, for consolidation purposes, to ensure conmformity with the group’s accounting policies.
+IFRS 10 requires a member of the group to apply uniform accounting policies for similar transactions and other events in similar circumstances.
+If any of the member uses different accounting policies, entities must make the appropriate adjustments to ensure conformity with the group’s accounting policies.

-- The start and the end of consolidation – An investor starts consolidating an investee from the date the investor obtains control of the investee and ceases consolidating an investee when it loses control over it.
+An investor starts consolidating an investee from the date the investor obtains control of the investee and stops consolidating when it loses control over it.

 - Combine like items of assets, liabilities, equity, income, expenses and cash flows of the investor with those of its subsidiaries.